sh-anna/Member-YouPlaces--App/README.md

 # Member-YouPlaces--App

 A web application allowing users to list and show their places, view other user places and coordination in map.
+Session-based authentication
+Sign up/Sign in/Sign out API
+Authentication via email/password

 Technologies We're using at the moment!
 ----------------------------------------
--React, Node, Express, MongoDB ( + mongoose)
+-React, Node, Express, MongoDB ( + mongoose).
--Role based user authentication
+-Role based user authentication.
--JWT Http-Only Cookie Storage, BCrypt, JSON-validator -SCSS (For styling)
+-JWT Http-Only Cookie Storage, BCrypt, JSON-validator.
+-SCSS (For styling).
--React-Router/ React-Icons/ React-Modal
+-React-Router/ React-Icons/ React-Modal.

 Installation
 -------------
 $ npm install

 Getting the Project Up and running

-In the project root directory Member-YouPlaces--App/ run npm i
+In the project root directory Member-YouPlaces--App/. run npm i

-in the client directory Member-YouPlaces--App/frontend/ run npm i
+in the client directory Member-YouPlaces--App/frontend/. run npm i